 What Is Travertine?

 Travertine is a type of natural limestone that is a popular choice with homeowners for bathroom decor projects.
-Travertine stone tile has a varied pattern and comes in a range of natural earthy colours from pale cream through to rusty tan.
+Travertine stone tile has a varied pattern and comes in a range of natural earthy colours from pale cream and beige hues, through to rusty tan.
 No two travertine tiles are the same and its distinctive grain patterns and marble-like finish are very appealing, especially when used over a large surface area.

 When wet, the myriad of colours within travertine tiles really come to the fore.
 Travertine stone tile is always beautiful, but it particularly stands out when wet.
 This makes travertine tiles very appealing for use in a bathroom.
-However, if you prefer a more uniform look, travertine is probably not right for you!
+However, if you prefer a more uniform look, travertine is probably not right for you.

 Are Travertine Tiles Suitable for a Bathroom?